BlenderAid/BlenderAid.github.io/user/pages/home/default.md

 Welcome to **Blender Aid!**

-This is basically my personal collection of Blender methods and workflows for animated film production.
+This is my personal collection of Blender methods and workflows for an animated film production.

-Of course!

 Enjoy!